FHSAM is a 501C3 Nonprofit Organization

 The Board of Directors of FHSAM meets quarterly at Mission San Antonio.
 At these meetings we discuss issues related to the preservation, conservation and historical significance of the Mission.
 Our Board also provides advice to the Mission on matters related to historical interpretation, public outreach and education, artifact conservatorship, and museum displays.

 In 2018 the FHSAM built and donated a full size replica of a horno oven to Mission San Antonio.
-In 2020 the FHSAM is building an authentic full size replica of a carretta (ox cart) to be donated as an exhibit on the Mission grounds.
+In 2020 the FHSAM built an authentic full size replica of a carretta (ox cart) as an exhibit in the Mission Garden.
+More recently we have funded educational brochures for Mission San Antonio, and we have contributed toward the Mission Days event.

 When needed, the FHSAM also provides monetary contributions to specific educational and artifact conservation projects at Mission San Antonio.
 For example, the FHSAM in 2019 we made a donation of badly needed funds to Mission San Antonio for the purpose of properly storing its archaeological artifacts.
 Also in 2019 we provided financial support for a guest lecture by Edie Littlefield Sundby, author of The Mission Walker.
 Her lecture was presented at the Mission San Antonio Fiesta and was well attended.
 Ms. Littlefield Sundby presented a lecture on her walks to all missions in California and Baja California, following the trail of Junipero Serra and the other missionaries.
 Her presentation provided an excellent explanation of the historical connections between all the missions in Alta and Baja California, including Mission San Antonio de Padua.